Updated May 23, 2023

-MySQL uses ‘mysqldump’ backup tool, which supports backing up of data from all the storage engines.
-The other MySQL back up software program is ‘XtraBackup’, which is open source.
-MySQL can be run on Cloud as well as Amazon and Microsoft Azure.
-MySQL can be used as service
+- MySQL uses the ‘mysqldump’ backup tool, which supports backing up data from all the storage engines.
+The other MySQL backup software program is ‘XtraBackup’, which is open-source.
+You can run MySQL on the cloud, including platforms such as Amazon and Microsoft Azure.
+Additionally, you can utilize MySQL as a service.

-SQL Server is defined as a relational database management system (RDBMS).
-It is also referred to as MSSQL means Microsoft SQL Server.
-It was developed by Microsoft.
-It was initially released in the year 1989.
-It was written in C and C++.
-It supports the platforms that are Linux, Microsoft Windows, and Windows server.
-It is available in multi-languages like English, Japanese, French, Spanish, Chinese etc.
+- SQL Server, also referred to as MSSQL, means Microsoft SQL Server.
+Microsoft developed it.
+It was initially released in the year 1989, written in C and C++.
+It is available in English, Japanese, French, Spanish, Chinese, etc.

-SQL Server has many editions like Enterprise edition, basic or Standard edition, Web edition, BI, workgroup, and Express edition.
-SQL server has many features like the same database can be used by multiple developers.
-Database table model is used for storing the records or information.
-The syntax is very simple for writing the basic queries like for Insert, create, update and delete, which is also referred as CRUD statements
+- SQL Server has many editions like Enterprise edition, basic or Standard edition, Web edition, BI, workgroup, and Express edition.
+SQL Server offers numerous features, such as allowing multiple developers to use the same database.
+The database table model stores records or information.
+The syntax is straightforward for writing basic queries like Insert, create, update, and delete, also called CRUD statements.

-Head To Head Comparison Between MySQL vs SQL Server (Infographics)
+Head To Head Comparison Between MySQL and SQL Server (Infographics)

 Below is the top 8 difference between MySQL vs SQL Server